 Submarine sales seem to be particularly prone to bribery.
-They are complex, once-in-a-generation (for most countries) purchases, where it is difficult to compare prices in a meaningful way.
-Further for most countries, submarines offer little practical military use in the 21st Century security context.
+They are complex, once-in-a-generation (for most countries) purchases.
+Prices are difficult to compare in a meaningful way.
+Further, submarines offer most countries little practical military use in the 21st century security context.
 A stealthy, underwater vehicle, they also seem to be a powerful vessel for concealing corrupt payments.
-And very often, the bribes, like the submarines, can be hard to detect and pin down.
-Portugal’s 2004 acquisition of 2 German submarines is such a case, where the payment of bribes has been established in a German court, but where no-one in Portugal or elsewhere seems to be guilty of receiving them.
-The Portuguese investigation was closed in 2014, with no one convicted.
+Very often, the bribes, like the submarines, can be hard to detect and pin down.
+Portugal’s 2004 acquisition of two German submarines is such a case, where the payment of bribes has been established in a German court, but no-one in Portugal or elsewhere seems to be guilty of receiving them.
+The Portuguese investigation was closed in 2014, with no convictions.

 Buyer country: Portugal

 Seller companies and countries: ThyssenKrupp, HDW, Ferrostaal (Germany)

 Equipment sold: 2 Type-209 submarines.
 Option (not exercised) on a third.

 Value of deal: EUR 833 million

 Sum involved in corruption allegations: EUR 30 million.
 Potentially an additional EUR 34 million in relation to offsets programme